Agreement & Disclosure Statement

-- Describe the error and explain why you believe there is an error.
+In your letter, include the following information: your name and account number, the dollar amount of the suspected error, a description of the error and an explanation of why you believe there is an error.
 If you need more information, describe the item about which you have a question.

 After we receive your letter, we cannot try to collect an amount you question, or report you as delinquent.
 We can continue to bill you for the amount you question, including FINANCE CHARGES, and we can apply any unpaid amount against your credit limit.
 You do not have to pay any questioned amount while we are investigating, but you are still obligated to pay the parts of your bill that are not in question.

 If we find that we made a mistake on your bill, you will not have to pay any FINANCE CHARGES related to any questioned amount.
 If we didn't make a mistake, you may have to pay FINANCE CHARGES, and you will have to make up any missed payments on the questioned amount.
 In either case, we will send you a statement of the amount you owe and the date on which it is due.

 If you fail to pay the amount that we think you owe, we may report you as delinquent.
 However, if our explanation does not satisfy you and you write to us within 10 days telling us that you still refuse to pay, we must tell anyone to whom we have reported you as delinquent that you have a question about your bill and we must tell you the name of anyone to whom we reported you as delinquent.
 When the matter is finally settled between us, we must tell anyone to whom we reported you that the matter is settled.